gzerveas/CODER/README.md

 [We recommend creating and activating a `conda` or other Python virtual environment (e.g. `virtualenv`) to install packages and avoid conflicting package requirements; otherwise, to run `pip`, the flag `--user` or `sudo` privileges will be necessary.]

+This code has been tested with Python 3.6, so you can create an Anaconda environment with: `conda create -n CODER python=3.6`

 `pip install -r coder/requirements.txt`